 Witnesses are a useful way of putting evidence and important information before the VCAT member.
 This may include:

-Usually, all of the applicant’s witnesses will be called first, and then the respondent’s witnesses.
+You will know in advance which experts or witnesses the other party is going to call at the hearing.
+Usually, all of the Applicant’s witnesses will be called first, and then the Respondent’s witnesses.

 Each witness will be examined in the following order:

+You should think carefully about the questions you would like to ask the other party’s witnesses.
 The answers should either help your case or create doubt on the other party’s case.
 One way you can do this is to suggest a different version of events to the witness.
-You can say: ‘I put to you that you said X to me’ or ‘I put to you that you did X’.
+For example, you can say: ‘I put to you that you said X to me’ or ‘I put to you that you did X’.

 Don’t ask any rude questions or argue with the other party’s witness.
 Instead, try to challenge the other party’s case by asking leading questions, or questions that suggest an answer.